scala/docs.scala-lang/_overviews/toolkit/munit-assertions.md

 ---
 title: How to write assertions?
 type: section
-description: Comparing what we obtain with what we expect
+description: Comparing what you obtain with what you expect
 num: 4
 previous-page: munit-test-suite
 next-page: munit-exceptions